WHO ARE WE

 We provide community-based (client home, community or clinic room) and remote (video session) neuropsychological support to clients across London and the Southeast and the United Kingdom.
 We support clients and their wider network, including carers and families, to manage and adjust to the impact of brain and spinal cord changes on emotional wellbeing, behaviour and cognition (thinking skills including memory and attention).

-We provide comprehensive neuropsychological and cognitive assessment, tailored person-centred rehabilitation and psychological talking therapies including Cognitive Behavioural Therapist (CBT), Compassion Focussed Therapy (CFT), Narrative Therapy and Acceptance and Commitment Therapy (ACT), adapted for use with clients with brain injuries and conditions.
+We provide comprehensive neuropsychological and cognitive assessment, tailored person-centred rehabilitation and psychological talking therapies including Cognitive Behavioural Therapy (CBT), Compassion Focussed Therapy (CFT), Narrative Therapy and Acceptance and Commitment Therapy (ACT), adapted for use with clients with brain injuries and conditions.

 We work with clients to support the unique difficulties that come with brain injuries and conditions, including chronic pain, difficulties with sleep, mood lability, fatigue and post-traumatic stress disorder.